protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 ### Count the Number of Peers of the Source Node

 * To verify that the connection works, you can list the peers connected to the node.
-In this example we will simply count the number of peers and return that number to verify that yoor libp2p node is connected to peers.
+In this example, you will simply count the number of peers and return that number to verify that your libp2p node is connected to peers.

 ```go
 func countSourceNodePeers(sourceNode host.Host) int {